andy-byers/CalicoDB/doc/wal.md

 What follows is a short description of the lifecycle of a **writable** database page during a transaction.
 Assuming that the requested page $P$ is not already in the pager cache, we first read $P$ into a vacant frame.
 Thus far, $P$ has not been modified, so we write out a WAL record containing its entire "before" contents, called a full image record (see [Full Images](#full-images)).
-Writing out this WAL record represents a promise that the database page will actually be modified: the tree component should never acquire a writable page unless it is actually going to write to it.
+Writing out this WAL record represents a promise that the database page will actually be modified: the tree component will never acquire a writable page unless it is actually going to write to it.
 Now that $P$ has its contents saved in the WAL, we are free to modify it.
 Each time we do so, $P$ will record a (offset, size) pair describing the modified region.
 Once $P$ is released, all of these pairs are consolidated such that there are no overlaps.